Table of Contents:

 Identification

-- Size: Hornets are larger than most wasp species, ranging from 1 inch to over 2 inches in length.
+• Size: Hornets are typically larger than most wasps, ranging from 1 inch to over 2 inches in length.

 Behavior

-- Aggressiveness: Hornets tend to be less aggressive than yellow jackets but will defend their nest fiercely if threatened.
+• Aggressiveness: Hornets tend to be less aggressive than yellow jackets unless their nest is directly threatened.
+However, some species, such as the Asian Giant Hornet, are highly defensive.

 Health Risks

-- Multiple stings or stings from certain species (like Asian Giant Hornet) can lead to severe allergic reactions or even anaphylactic shock in sensitive individuals.
+• Multiple stings or stings to sensitive individuals can lead to serious allergic reactions or even anaphylaxis.

 Environmental Impact